yl4579/StyleTTS-VC/README.md

 ```bash
 python train_second.py --config_path ./Configs/config.yml
 ```
 The repo is self-contained and you do not need to train the first stage model with the [StyleTTS](https://github.com/yl4579/StyleTTS) repo.
-You can run both consecutively and it will train both the first and second stage.
+You can run both commands consecutively and it will train both the first and second stage.
 The model will be saved in the format "epoch_1st_%05d.pth" and "epoch_2nd_%05d.pth".
 Checkpoints and Tensorboard logs will be saved at `log_dir`.

 The data list format needs to be `filename.wav|transcription|speaker`, see [val_list.txt](https://github.com/yl4579/StyleTTS-VC/blob/main/Data/val_list.txt) as an example.
 The speaker information is needed in order to perform speaker-dependent adversarial training.